Android auto, just like CarPlay, helps one access their smartphone’s content on their infotainment screen.

 When a device is connected to a vehicle in multiple ways, it interferes with the sound quality.
 For example, combining both Bluetooth and Andriod auto to a car simultaneously will cause skipping or a drop in audio.

-If you’ve connected your device to your vehicle via Bluetooth before, ensure the settings are not set to using device or music via Bluetooth.
+If you’ve connected your device to your vehicle via Bluetooth before, ensure the settings are not set to use the device or music via Bluetooth.

 Or better still, altogether disable Bluetooth when you plug in the phone for Andriod auto.
 Some vehicles have an option under settings to turn off Bluetooth.